ubik2/check-asset-references/README.md

 ### Inputs

 - `csv`: Relative file path under the repository of the CSV file to check for task references.
 Default is: `'./activities.csv'`.
-- `magicTasks`: One or more relative file paths under the repository (seperated by comma) of the JSON files to validate with the schema provided.
+- `magic_tasks`: One or more relative file paths under the repository (seperated by comma) of the JSON files to validate with the schema provided.
+- `git_base_sha`: Optional git hash indicating the base of a pull request.
+- `git_head_sha`: Optional git hash indicating the head of a pull request.

 ### Example Workflow